dbzl-project11/dbzl-project11.github.io/rules/freeAgents.md

     - Vegito (base)
     - Tapion

-"*" indicates that character must have a Broly's Ring.
+"*" indicates that character must have a (free) Broly's Ring.

 Note that Resurrected Warriors may not have Uub and Majuub in the same lineup.
 Similarly, GT may not use Baby Vegeta (SSJ) and Baby Vegeta (Base) in the same lineup.